Lexpartizan/Godot_sky_shader/README.md

 # Support

 The shader and demo scenes target Godot 3.2.
-There is a *.zip file which contains a subset of this project's content and works in Godot 3.1.
-It will be ready later.
+There is a "version_for_Godot_3_1_2.zip" file which contains a subset of this project's content and works in Godot 3.1.
+Godrays dont support for Godot 3.1.2.
 # Demo

 The demo scene Sky.tscn showcases some of the abilities of this dynamic sky.